Lunada Bay Boys: History

 Around this time, localism of surf spots was considered common sense due to outside surfers often causing boards to fall in the rocks due to lack of leashes at the time.
 Big wave surfing pioneer Greg Noll, as well as U.S. champion Mike Purpus of Redondo Beach, would surf with the Bay Boys in Lunada Bay during this era.
 The acclaim of Lunada Bay as a surf spot led to the creation of Lunada Bay Wetsuits in the late '60s.
 Mike Purpus and surfers Dewey Weber, Collie Ragland, Don Craig, and Donald Takayama would model for these Lunada Bay Wetsuits ads.
-Around this time, members would hang out on a rock ledge, however in the late 60s, a stone balcony was created on the shoreline of Lunada Bay, as a hangout for local surfers (often referred to as their "fort").
-The "fort" was destroyed by State of California employees in 2016 partly in response to a lawsuit directed against the Bay Boys organization.
+Around this time, members would hang out on a rock ledge with a stone balcony being created on the shoreline of Lunada Bay, as a hangout for local surfers (often referred to as their "fort").

 In the 1970s, a leadership shift happened in which older members moved away, and newer members surfaced into leadership.
 Older members of the group were stated to have "kept it safe and sane", whereas the newer leadership began to hassle outsiders more directly.
 A surfer at Lunada Bay expressed that the reason violence escalated in years after was because the younger generation sought to show devotion to the territory in the presence of veteran members.

-Culture

-In the 1960s, the Lunada Bay Boys culture was mostly nonviolent and held close alliances with the neighboring Redondo Beach and Hermosa Beach.
-Activities of the original generation included camping down at the beach, fishing, diving, or shaping their surf boards in their shops.
-Becoming a member of the group was more relaxed and involved no more than to be a local.

-One local told Stab magazine that approximately one quarter to one half of local surfers in Lunada Bay are members of the Lunada Bay Boys.

 Common acts of localism include hassling people, intimidation, vandalizing vehicles, slashing tires, throwing rocks, and inciting violence against non-locals.
 A surfer at Lunada Bay expressed his feelings on localism stating, "If we let every nice guy surf, there’d be a hundred guys out here.
 You have to nip it in the bud.
 The reason it’s not crowded is that people protect it.
 It’s fucked, dude.
 People think we’re a bunch of assholes, but you know what?
 We want to keep it like this so we can go somewhere where it’s fucking sacred."

+One local told Stab magazine in 2017 that approximately one quarter to one half of local surfers in Lunada Bay are members of the Lunada Bay Boys.

 Legality and lawsuits

+The city had the illegally constructed fort removed in 2016 in response to the concerns of the California Coastal Commission regarding public access to the beach.

-The Palos Verdes Estates Police Department has been criticized for not taking effective legal action against the Lunada Bay Boys, with the LA Times reporting that "city leaders repeatedly downplayed the alleged harassment by the Bay Boys against other surfers at Lunada Bay".
-Palos Verdes Estates Police Chief Jeff Kepley has acknowledged that officers in his department "may have relationships with surfers accused of tormenting outsiders."
+The Palos Verdes Estates Police Department has been criticized for not taking effective legal action against the Lunada Bay Boys, with the Los Angeles Times reporting that "city leaders repeatedly downplayed the alleged harassment by the Bay Boys against other surfers at Lunada Bay".
+Palos Verdes Estates Police Chief Jeff Kepley has acknowledged that officers in his department "may have relationships with surfers accused of tormenting outsiders".

+In March 2016, lawsuits were filed by several non-local surfers against twelve Bay Boys surfers and the city of Palos Verdes Estates.
+The lawsuits alleged that the Bay Boys harassed non-local surfers, held them underwater, and damaged their cars.
+The lawsuits also alleged that the city ignored the harassment and never investigated or punished the perpetrators.